tobiscode/disstans/docsrc/tutorials/tutorial_4.rst

 As seen in Tutorial 3, DISSTANS can also make use of data variance and covariance if provided in the timeseries.
-While this was not specifically addressed in the previous tutorial, taking advantage of that information can improve the fit to the data, especially when there is a large amount of correlation across components.
+While this was not specifically addressed in the previous tutorial, taking advantage of that information can improve the fit to the data and provide insight into fitted model parameter covariances, especially when there is a large amount of correlation across components.
 This tutorial will explore this with a small synthetic network that has large but strongly correlated errors.

 .. contents:: Table of contents
     :local: